Apfirebolt/react-starwars-api/README.md

 2. Once you have the image, you can spawn a container using the second command and then check on localhost port 80 to see the running container.

+## Heroku Deployment

+- This app can be seamlessly deployed on Heroku using this buildpack https://elements.heroku.com/buildpacks/mars/create-react-app-buildpack

 ## Future Requirements